President Biden touts federal deficit reduction ahead of midterm elections

 “We have further proof that we’re rebuilding the economy in a responsible way,” President Biden said.

-On Friday the treasury department said the annual federal deficit fell by nearly 1.4 trillion dollars, to about half of what it was in 2021.
+On Friday, the Treasury Department said the annual federal deficit fell by nearly $1.4 trillion to about half of what it was in 2021.

 “This record deficit reduction includes the cost of my student loan plan and everything else we’re paying for,” President Biden said.